cvg/GeoCalib/README.md

 ## OpenPano Dataset

-The OpenPano dataset is a new dataset for single-image calibration which contains about 2.8k panoramas from various sources, namely [HDRMAPS](https://hdrmaps.com/hdris/), [PolyHaven](https://polyhaven.com/hdris), and the [Laval Indoor HDR dataset](http://hdrdb.com/indoor/#presentation).
+The OpenPano dataset is a new dataset for single-image calibration which contains about 2.8k panoramas from various sources, namely [HDRMAPS](https://hdrmaps.com/hdris/), [PolyHaven](https://polyhaven.com/hdris), and the [Laval Photometric Indoor HDR dataset](http://hdrdb.com/indoor-hdr-photometric/).
 While this dataset is smaller than previous ones, it is publicly available and it provides a better balance between indoor and outdoor scenes.

 <details>
 <summary>[Downloading and preparing the dataset]</summary>

-In order to assemble the training set, first download the Laval dataset following the instructions on [the corresponding project page](http://hdrdb.com/indoor/#presentation) and place the panoramas in ```data/indoorDatasetCalibrated```.
+In order to assemble the training set, first download the Laval dataset following the instructions on [the corresponding project page](http://hdrdb.com/indoor-hdr-photometric/) and place the panoramas in ```data/indoorDatasetCalibrated```.
 Then, tonemap the HDR images using the following command:

 ```bash
 python -m siclib.datasets.utils.tonemapping --hdr_dir data/indoorDatasetCalibrated --out_dir data/laval-tonemap